 Note: Only Gold tier members can use the Companion Voucher on an Upper Class flight; Red and Silver members are restricted to using the 2-4-1 voucher on Economy and Premium classes.
 Also, the Premium Upgrade reward can be used on one round-trip flight or used to upgrade two one-way flights.

-The welcome offer of 15,000 or 5,000 Flying Club miles on the Reward+ and Reward card, respectively, are relatively easy to earn.
+The welcome offer of 15,000 Flying Club miles on the Reward+ card is relatively easy to earn.
 There is no minimum spend requirement; simply make one purchase within the first 90 days of your account opening and the miles will be credited to your account.
-Assuming each Flying Club mile is worth £0.01, we estimate the value of the welcome bonus at £150 on the Reward+ card (which practically pays for the £160 annual fee the first year) and £50 on the Reward card.
+Assuming each Flying Club mile is worth £0.01, we estimate the value of the welcome bonus at £150 on the Reward+ card (which practically pays for the £160 annual fee the first year).

 What is the Value of a Flying Club Mile?